• Email

 Some of the typical ingredients of Chao ga include the following.

 • Rice – I used Jasmine rice.
-White rice also would work well.
+My favorite brand is Three Ladies brand, but any brand you prefer would also work.
 You can use either cooked or uncooked rice.
 Instructions for how to make the porridge for both will be included.

 • Chicken Stock – Used to cook and liquefy the rice to give it the porridge consistency.